 The gallery includes some rare Chinese instruments, including various mouth organs, the ancestors of the Western harmonica and reed organ.
 Also included is the first set of bronze chime bells built as a replica of those discovered in the tomb of the Marquis Yi of the Chinese state of Zeng.
 The originals date back to 433 BCE (Before the Common Era).

 The center was made possible with an initial $1 million grant from Hanban Confucius Institute in Beijing.
 Read the full story here.

-• Dr. Jim Chaney, lecturer in the Global Studies and Cultural Geography program and co-director of the MTSU Signature Program in Cuba, discussed the MTSU study abroad trip to Cuba in late 2015.
+• Dr. Jim Chaney, lecturer in the Global Studies and Human Geography program and co-director of the MTSU Signature Program in Cuba, discussed the MTSU study abroad trip to Cuba in late 2015.